--Self (what they have control over), their environment (their current or past experiences not under their control), and any other causes (such as cycles of behavior passed down, either through genetics or cycles that have perpetuated through their families history)
+Self (what a patient has control over), environment (their current or past experiences not under their control), and any other causes such as cycles of behavior passed down, either through genetics or cycles that have perpetuated through their family's history.

-In addition to education, years of experience and licensure, we bring to your team an additional Master’s degrees in other areas or training in other areas, such as Marriage and Family Therapist, Play Therapy, Substance Use Specialist, or Communications.
+In addition to education and a combined 34 years of experience and licensure, we bring to your team additional degrees or training in other areas, such as Marriage and Family Therapist, Play Therapy, Substance Use Specialist, or Communications.
 We continue to seek out new and talented professionals in the areas of Social Work, Play Therapy, and Cognitive Behavioral Therapy.